2 min read

 Change is constant

 Change is not new.
-We’ve been grappling with new occupations, ideas, and technologies since forever.
+We’ve been grappling with new occupations, ideas, and technologies forever.
 But the kind of change we’re dealing with is different.
 Like our career paths, it feels less knowable than before.
 Things are more complex.

 You're made for this

 People, communities, businesses, society and policy have been growing, changing, learning and improving for centuries.
-Sometimes it’s slow and we hardly notice how far we’ve come unless we look back.
-Sometimes it’s fast, scary and turns everything upside down.
+Sometimes, it’s slow, and we hardly notice how far we’ve come unless we look back.
+Sometimes, it’s fast, scary and turns everything upside down.

 But you can’t stay there – and it’s unlikely you will.
 Take the day, be emo, and then start again tomorrow.